Subgraph nomination: Query by Example Subgraph Retrieval in Networks: Introduction

 \section{Introduction}

-This paper introduces the \emph{subgraph nomination} inference task, in which example subgraphs of interest are used to query a network for similarly interesting subgraphs.
 Stated succinctly, the subgraph nomination problem is as follows: given a subgraph or subgraphs of interest in a network $G_1$, we seek to find heretofore unknown subgraphs of interest in $G_1$ or in a second network $G_2$.
 The subgraph nomination problem can be viewed as an amalgam of the problems of noisy subgraph detection \cite{nsg1,nsg2,nsg3,bertozzi_2018,sussman2018matched} and vertex nomination \cite{marchette2011vertex,coppersmith2014vertex,FisLyzPaoChePri2015,lyzinski2017consistent}, in which our task is to produce a rank-list of candidate subgraphs, with (ideally) unknown subgraphs of interest concentrating at the top of the rank list.
 While seemingly simple on its surface, subgraph nomination necessarily entails the often non-trivial combination of subgraph detection (i.e., we have to find candidate subgraphs to rank) and multiple graph comparison methodologies (i.e., we have to rank the candidate subgraphs).
+We note here that the subgraph nomination problem considered herein is closely related to many existing graph query problem formulations (see, for example, the work on query by example in \cite{exemplar1,exemplar2}).
+Our novel contribution is the novel statistical framework underlying our subgraph nomination formulation, which allows us to frame and rigorously study the problem (and the effect of a user-in-the-loop) in a number of popular statistical network models, with the ultimate goal of establishing results of statistical consistency for subgraph nomination akin to the analogues in the vertex nomination literature \cite{lyzinski2016consistency, lyzinski2017consistent}.

 \emph{Subgraph detection} ---here, producing candidate subgraphs of interest from $G_1$ or $G_2$---is an active area of research in machine learning and pattern recognition, and encompasses both the famous subgraph isomorphism problem (see, for example, \cite{sg1,sg2,sg3,sg4}) as well as numerous noisy subgraph detection routines.
 In subgraph nomination, subgraph detection is further complicated by the generality of the (topological) features that define the training subgraphs as ``interesting."
 In particular, it may be the case that the query set encompasses multiple different interesting templates \cite{bertozzi_2018, nsg1} or motifs-of-interest \cite{bio3, lyzinski2015community}, each delineating an activity or structure of interest in the network.
 Moreover, the templates of interesting subgraphs need not be manifestly similar to each other.
 The notion of \emph{similarity} across subgraphs will be formalized via a subgraph dissimilarity mapping $\boldsymbol{\Delta}$, and a subgraph nomination scheme can (loosely) be considered as an estimate of the subgraph structure of $g_2$ combined with a dissimilarity $\bD$ used to rank the subgraphs (see Def. \ref{def:SGN}).
 If $\mathfrak{S}_{G}$ represents the collection of all subgraphs of a network $G$, then in the single-graph setting